Bryan De La Cruz Player Props: Marlins vs. Cubs

-Bryan De La Cruz -- batting .250 with four doubles, a home run, two walks and two RBI in his past 10 games -- will be in action for the Miami Marlins versus the Chicago Cubs, with Caleb Kilian on the mound, on April 29 at 4:05 PM ET.
+Bryan De La Cruz -- with an on-base percentage of .250 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Chicago Cubs, with Justin Steele on the mound, on April 30 at 12:05 PM ET.

-He is looking to get back on track after a five-strikeout showing in his last game against the Braves.
+In his previous game he had a hitless showing (0-for-5) against the Cubs.

 Bryan De La Cruz Game Info & Props vs. the Cubs